 Conductor - Violinist - Educator

-Recognized for her energy, musicality and charisma, French Canadian-born conductor, Alexandra Bourque, has been working in the musical scene in North America since 2015.
+Recognized for her energy, musicality, and charisma, French Canadian-born conductor, Alexandra Bourque, has been working on the musical scene in North America since 2015.
 She was the Music Director and Conductor of the Toronto Community Orchestra from 2017-21 (2017-18, 20-21) and was teaching Strings and Band at Branksome Hall in Toronto from 2018-21.
-She is now the Orchestra Director at Forsyth Country Day school in Lewisville, NC.
+For the 2022-23 school year, Ms. Bourque was the Orchestra Director at Forsyth Country Day school in Lewisville, NC.
 She holds a Bachelor of Music and a Bachelor of Education from McGill University with distinction, and a Master in Music Performance (conducting) from the University of Toronto.

 Ms. Bourque worked as the assistant conductor of the University of Toronto Wind Ensemble from 2015-2017 where she also founded and conducted the University of Toronto Brass Ensemble.
 In 2016, she was also chosen to work with Orchestra Toronto as their assistant conductor for one of their concerts.